2025 Utah Utes football team

-The 2025 Utah Utes football team represents the University of Utah as a member of the Big 12 Conference during the 2025 NCAA Division I FBS football season.
-They are led by Kyle Whittingham in his 21st year as their head coach.
-The Utes play their home games at Rice–Eccles Stadium located in Salt Lake City.
-The season will be the Utes' second year in the Big 12.
+The 2025 Utah Utes football team represented the University of Utah during the 2025 NCAA Division I FBS football season in their second year as a member of the Big 12 Conference.
+They won 11 games led by Kyle Whittingham in what ended up being his final year as their head coach after 21 years.
+The Utes played 6 home games at Rice–Eccles Stadium located in Salt Lake City.